aliaaquib/lokon-theme/README.md

 ### Steps
 1. Clone this repository
 1. Open your browser
 1. Open the Extension Management page
-    - The Extension Management page can also be opened by clicking on the browesr menu, hovering over More Tools then selecting Extensions.
 1. Enable Developer Mode by clicking the toggle switch next to Developer mode.
 1. Click the LOAD UNPACKED button and select the lokon directory.
 1. Enjoy!